Your complete guide to the Changing of the Guard at Buckingham Palace, Horse Guards and Windsor Castle.

 You can simply check the dates and times and head for Buckingham Palace to join the huge crowds struggling to see the Changing of the Guard over a sea of heads.

-Alternatively you can spend a little bit of time exploring our website to discover how to see more of the Changing of the Guard ceremony than most visitors and ensure you are in the right place at the right time.
+Alternatively you can spend a little bit of time exploring our website to discover how to see all the elements of the Changing of the Guard ceremony to ensure you are in the right place at the right time to see more than most visitors.